IslamAbdelslam/Basira-Qr/QUICKSTART.md

 ## 🎯 Ready to Use!

-Your OkiQr is now ready to protect you from malicious QR codes!
+Your BasiraQr is now ready to protect you from malicious QR codes!